JoseMVasconcelos/BoniBOT/README.md

-# Read this please
+# Read Me

-This was a test/joke bot I made a while ago.
-It probably doesn't work anymore and I don't _feel_ like updating.
-Probably lost the access token too, didn't take this project serious May do another discord bot in the future, dunno.
+Test bot I made for discord.
+It has no real use/purpose